Ensures top quality results for all precious metals including gold, rhodium, platinum and ruthenium

 Plating can’t hide deep scratches, so for a scratch free finish, make sure you polish these out before you start.
 If the scratches aren’t very deep then you can do this by hand, using our Hand Polishing Kit.
 If the scratches are quite deep then you’ll probably need to use a polishing machine.
 You can buy the polishing compounds for this on our online shop – just follow this link HERE.If you are lucky, your work won’t need polishing at all, and you can go straight ahead with the next mini stage which is…

 We recommend cleaning your surface with our MPU.
 This cleans, polishes and activates all in one, so in many situations, this may be the only preparation stage you need to do!
+The aim, when cleaning, is to create a water-break-free surface.
+This process is demonstrated in the accompanying video.

 If you’re using our MPU, a separate powered activation stage may not be needed.
 However some surfaces, such as stainless steel, nickel and nickel containing alloys such as nickel silver can build an oxide layer that is most efficiently removed with a powered activation/cleaning stage using our ActiClean.
 If you are cleaning larger areas of other kinds of metal then using our Cleaner might be the best option.